DMDX Help.

 WARNING: Retrace tracking is now simulated (you probably don't want to use this machine for testing purposes)

 DMDX is constantly polling the raster status functions to synchronize itself with the raster, some machines (notably some modern laptops) overheat (I suspect anyway, I have no way of actually testing this) and block DMDX (sometimes for a number of seconds) so it switches to relaxed polling of the raster status.
-Some machines can't even handle that so DMDX switches to simulating the raster and this warning is thrown when that happens and you probably want to avoid using that machine for testing purposes if you really care about accurate tachistoscopic displays or super accurate RTs.
+Some machines can't even handle that so DMDX switches to simulating the raster and this warning is thrown when that happens and you probably want to avoid using that machine for testing purposes if you really care about accurate tachistoscopic displays or super accurate RTs (or investigate using a freesync video mode).
 Each subsequent time DMDX is run it reverts to relaxed polling of the raster so if a machine temporarily fell into simulated raster tracking it has a chance to redeem itself, if not and DMDX gets blocked again it once again switches simulating raster tracking so this error can occur in every run.

 Prior to me adding this warning in version 6.3.5.1 of DMDX it's possible that people weren't aware their machines were simulating the raster synchronization as DMDX only emits display errors into the output file when said errors have affected the display of a frame, my guess most machines that are prone to overheating are lapsing into simulated raster tracking when the display is inactive at the start of a run so the addition of this warning is about the only way they'd know about it beyond them using test mode 1 and seeing the message about simulated raster tracking because once DMDX is simulating the raster tracking it's not at all likely that a display error will ever get thrown again (something I overlooked when I first added relaxed raster tracking).